Probing baryon number with missing energy: Collider Constraints and Correlations

-In Fig.~\ref{fig:2D_fits_BNV} we see that for all combinations except $(C^{uddN}_{113},C^{uddN}_{131})$ (upper row, mid panel) one observable always significantly constrains the WCs better than the other.
-Similar to the one dimensional fits, operators involving only first or second generation quarks are better constrained by MET + jets and operators involving third generation quarks are better constrained by MET + top.
 For $i = 1,2$ we see in Fig.~\ref{fig:2D_fits_BNV}, that ellipses are skewed towards opposite sign WCs, due to the $ud$-channel contributing the most to the cross section.
 As can be seen in Eqn.~\eqref{eqn:xsec_ud} the $ud$-channel has a positive interference term for same sign WCs, which leads to a larger cross section for same sign WCs and therefore to less stringent constraints for opposite sign WCs.
+This effect is slightly stronger for MET + bjet, as we now need one final state bottom quark, which suppresses contributions for the $dd$-channel given in~\eqref{eqn:xsec_dd} even more, which explains the slightly slimmer ellipses for $j = 1$.
+Operators involving valence quarks seem to enhance this effect even more.
 For $i = 3 $ we see in Fig.~\ref{fig:2D_fits_BNV} that the ellipses are skewed towards same sign WCs, as now the $dd$-channel, given in Eqn.~\eqref{eqn:xsec_dd}, is the dominant contribution, since initial state top quarks are strongly suppressed.
 This leads to less stringent constraints in the same sign region of the correlation plots.